Tracardi/tracardi-api/docs/installation/production/painpoints_in_hudge_mutitenant_setups.md

    indices.

-2. **Performance Verification**: It's crucial to rigorously test the system to ascertain its efficiency and reliability under the strain of a multitenant arrangement (with exceeded 1000 indices).
+2. **Performance Verification**: It's crucial to rigorously test the system to ascertain its efficiency and reliability under the strain of a multi-tenant arrangement (with exceeded 1000 indices).
 This ensures that the introduction of more tenants doesn’t compromise the performance of the system.